menu

 Friona is a very small city located in the state of Texas.
 With a population of 4,057 people and just one neighborhood, Friona is the 436th largest community in Texas.

-When you are in Friona, you'll notice that it is more blue-collar than most other communities in America.
-38.46% of Friona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Friona is a blue-collar town, with 38.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Friona is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Friona who work in teaching (10.76%), sales jobs (9.23%), and food service (8.30%).

 One of the benefits of Friona is that there is very little traffic.
 The average commute to work is 18.51 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Friona are slightly less educated than the national average of 21.84% for the average city or town: 14.84% of adults in Friona have a bachelor's degree or advanced degree
+The percentage of adults in Friona with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.84% of adults in Friona have a bachelor's degree or advanced degree.

 The per capita income in Friona in 2022 was $31,438, which is middle income relative to Texas and the nation.
 This equates to an annual income of $125,752 for a family of four.
 However, Friona contains both very wealthy and poor people as well.